Cost of living in Jersey

 Jersey Water charges

-In terms of mobile, telephone and broadband costs, there are three main providers on the island:
+There are three main mobile, telephone and broadband providers on the island:

 Cost of childcare and nurseries

-As like many places, childcare costs can be high and finding the right care for your child can be expensive.
-For children under nursery age (0 to 3 years old), private childcare is available from a number of providers.
+For children under nursery age (0 to 3 years old), private childcare is available.
 You can choose from regulated day care nurseries, play care centres, or accredited nannies.

 If you do pay for child care with a registered provider, you can